 Any ball that is lifted off of the fingers may be deemed a carry.

 Players are allowed to block.
 Players may reach over the net during a block, but are not allowed to contact the net at any point (otherwise they’ll be called for a net foul).
 Players are allowed to block with either 1 or 2 hands.
 You may touch the ball twice if you were the blocker and the ball lands on your side after the touch (the block does not count towards your 3 hit counter).

 Acts of aggression, whether a heavy kick or hit of the ball when returning the ball after a dead rally, or verbally berating the umpire or other team are not socially acceptable, and as such can be point deductible at the umpire’s discretion.
 Further instances of this can reflect negatively on your team.
 If Rebound are unhappy with your team’s behaviour, your team may be disbanded at our discretion.

 8. General Play:

-The rally is deemed over once the ball has touched the floor, or the team’s 3 shot limited has expired (or umpire has called a foul during play).
+The rally is deemed over once the ball has touched the floor, or the team’s 3 shot limit has expired (or umpire has called a foul during play).
 Players may not physically use the nets to assist the ball’s flight path.
 Player’s may not interfere with opposition players during rally (as this can be called a foul).
 The ball is allowed to contact the top net (except during serve), but the ball is not allowed to hit the top net and land on the opponent’s side of the court.
 If a player is bleeding, he/she must immediately get off court and seek assistance from staff as we would like to keep the environment and our volleyballs clean.